stablekernel/aqueduct/source/docs/core_concepts.md

 Isolates are memory-isolated threads; an object created on one isolate can't be referenced by another isolate.
 When an application starts, one or more isolates containing replicas of your application code are spawned.
 This behavior effectively 'load balances' your application across multiple threads.

+A benefit to this structure is that each isolate has its own set of services, like database connections.
+This eliminates the need for techniques like 'database connection pooling', because the entire application is effectively 'pooled'.

 ## Bindings

 A request might contain headers, query parameters, a body and path parameters that need to be parsed, validated and used in controller code.
 Bindings are annotations added to variables that perform this parsing and validation automatically.
 Appropriate error responses are sent when a bound value can't be parsed into expected type or validation fails.